 Professor Bernhard Baune appointed as Co-Head of the Florey’s Mental Health Theme

-Prof. Bernhard Baune (PhD, MD, MPH, FRANZCP) is Cato Chair and Head of the Department of Psychiatry at The University of Melbourne, Australia.
-Prof. Baune is a Fellow of the Royal Australian and New Zealand College of Psychiatrist (FRANZCP), Australia.
+Professor Bernhard Baune (PhD, MD, MPH, FRANZCP) is Cato Chair and Head of the Department of Psychiatry at The University of Melbourne, Australia.
+Professor Baune is a Fellow of the Royal Australian and New Zealand College of Psychiatrist (FRANZCP), Australia.

 Bernhard’s translational work aims to make real-world differences to the lives of people with mental illness by integrating neurobiological and clinical information, by personalising treatments and by targeting the mechanisms of functional recovery.

 Bernhard currently leads an international study on the genomics of cognitive function in depression; in addition, he founded and directs an international consortium on the genomics of severe depression and response to ECT in affective disorders (GenECT-ic) and leads an international research network on transnosological pharmacogenomics and transcriptomics of treatment response.
 His research is nationally and internationally funded and he has published more than 470 peer-reviewed articles, reviews and book chapters, edited several text books in Psychiatry, and most recently the books Personalised Psychiatry and Inflammation and Immunity of Depression.
 He is member of numerous editorial boards of international Journals in Psychiatry and related fields.